Swatikhedekar/Swatikhedekar/README.md

 ## Hello Thank you for visiting on my Profile!!
-👋 Hi, I’m Swati Khedekar Business Analyst @CHOICEDGE.
+👋 Hi, I’m Swati Khedekar,

 I am Data professional with 3+ years of experience in Python, SQL, Power BI, Snowflake, AWS, Azure, Matillion, and Alteryx ETL.
 Successfully transitioned from a mechanical engineer to Data Analyst.